 - students who transferred in

 - money borrowed at other institutions

 - parent loans

 - students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

+- any aid related to the CARE Act or unique to the COVID-19 pandemic

 H4.
-Provide the number of students in the 2021 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021.
+Provide the number of students in the 2023 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2022 and June 30, 2023.
 Exclude students who transferred into your institution.
-1,005
+1,055